Can You Sue for Pain and Suffering After a Car Accident?

 As you can see, there are many factors in proving pain and suffering.
 It can be very difficult for injured people to do this on their own.
 It is usually best to have the help of a skilled personal injury attorney.
 Lawyers who focus in this area of the law know what kind of evidence to present to make judges or juries recognize their clients are in physical or emotional distress.

 When you’ve been in a serious injury crash, your first concern should be recovery.
 Of course, the doctor bills and other costs you are now facing because of the accident won’t go away on their own.
-Which is why the question of whether or not you can sue for pain and suffering after a car accident is such an important one.
+This is why the question of whether or not you can sue for pain and suffering after a car accident is such an important one.
 It is important to understand your rights after being injured because of another driver’s negligence.
 One of those rights is to receive compensation.
 If you had not been in a crash you would not be facing medical expenses or pain and emotional suffering.
 It is fair to expect to be compensated for these things.

 A skilled car accident attorney from Wapner Newman in Philadelphia can review your case and work toward getting you the compensation you deserve.
 Call our Pennsylvania law office at (215) 569-0900 to schedule a free consultation.